wuyyyying/Architecture_Simulation/README.md

-# Simulation of computer architecture in VHDL, C, and C++.
+# Simulate different components of computer architecture in VHDL, C, and C++.